h4rshda-chhabra/multi-agent-research-tool/README.md

-# Autonomous Multi-Agent AI Research Assistant
+# ResearchForge - Autonomous Multi-Agent AI Research Assistant

 A production-grade, full-stack SaaS platform that performs autonomous research, literature synthesis, and academic-grade report generation.
 Powered by a coordinated **5-agent LangGraph workflow** on the backend and a real-time, interactive **Next.js 15 App Router** frontend.